twbs/rfs/README.md

 **$rfs-minimum-font-size:** (in `px`)
 Font sizes which are calculated by RFS will never be lower than this size.
 However, you can still pass a smaller font size to RFS, but then RFS won't dynamically scale this font size.
 For example (see graph above): `rfs(17)` will trigger dynamic rescaling, with `rfs(10)` it will just stay `10px` all the time.
-Default value: `12`
+*Default value: `12`*

 **$rfs-minimum-font-size-unit:** (string)
 The font size will be rendered in this unit.
 Possible units are `px` and `rem`.
 This setting doesn't influence `$rfs-minimum-font-size`, which will always be configured in `px`.
-Default value: `rem`
+*Default value: `rem`*

 **$rfs-breakpoint:** (in `px`)
-This where dynamic rescaling begins.
+This is the point where dynamic rescaling begins.
 Above this breakpoint, the font size will be equal to the font size you passed to the mixin.
 *Default value: `1200`*

 **$rfs-breakpoint-unit:** (string)